hazelweakly/hazelweakly.me/src/blog/the-power-of-being-new--a-proven-recipe-for-high-impact.md

 Once you've identified the 3-5 most annoying or repetitive problems: ask in chat casually "hey has anyone noticed this as a problem?"
 You really want to avoid jumping straight into "hey imma solve this."
 Don't do that, nobody wants that; even if you're right, people will legitimately be offended if someone comes in and fixes their shit without asking.
-It's like if you invite a friend over to be a roommate and the first they do is organize your sock drawer; like, okay, maybe it needed a little bit of organizing, but are you for real?
+It's like if you invite a friend over to be a roommate and the first they do is organise your sock drawer; like, okay, maybe it needed a little bit of organizing, but are you for real?
 Meanwhile the attic is molding, the sink is flooding, the laundry machine is haunted, and the basement has a cryptid in it.

 Anyways.